Orpere/terraform-module/README.md

 The inspiration for this repository come from the Hashicorp [documentation](https://www.terraform.io/docs/modules/index.html)

-these terraform files are using a null Provider
+NOTE: these terraform files are using a null Provider

 Null Provider
 [The null provider is a rather-unusual provider that has constructs that intentionally do nothing.
 This may sound strange, and indeed these constructs do not need to be used in most cases, but they can be useful in various situations to help orchestrate tricky behavior or work around limitations.](https://www.terraform.io/docs/providers/null/index.html)